TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 layout: post
 title: "Symbiotic Controller: Nette Presenter with Freedom"
 perex: '''
-    Symfony and Laravel have decoupled controllers by default thanks to simple principle: controller/presenter = callback.
-No base class nor interface is required.
+    Symfony and Laravel allow decoupled controllers by default thanks to simple principle: <em>controller/presenter = callback</em>.
+No base class or interface is needed.
     <br><br>
     People around me are already using single action presenters, but still depend on Nette.
 Why?
 Coupling of <code>IPresenter</code> in Application and Router.
     <br><br>